VoronDesign/VoronUsers/printer_mods/khay/micro_backplate/README.md

 For mounting you will need:
 - 2x M3x35 as replacement for 2x M3x30 in the A-B-Motormounts
-- 2x M3x8 for mounting on the V0.0 oder V0.1 frame.
+- 2x M3x8 for mounting on the V0.0 or V0.1 frame.
 M3 nuts should already be in the 1515 profile.
 - 2x M3x6 for mounting on the V0.1 A-B-Motormounts

 ![Backplate](DSC_2959.jpg)